 WHITE MOUNTAIN PASSENGER LINES, INC. was founded in 1937.
-In 1946 the company was headquartered in Holbrook, Arizona and ran 7 buses over 450 route miles.
-It is still operation and today is located Show Low, Arizona offering freight and intercity passenger service.
+In 1946 the company was headquartered in Holbrook, Arizona, and ran 7 buses over 450 route miles.
+It is still operation and today is located in Show Low, Arizona, offering freight and intercity passenger service.

 WHITE PINE EXPRESS, INC. was founded in 1967 in Hancock, Michigan.
 It was incorporated in 1972.
 A 1974 Michigan intercity bus study noted this about the company: “Of special note are the unusually high passenger volumes recorded by White Pine Express, Inc. of Lake Linden, Michigan.
 Transporting miners between Houghton/Hancock and the White Pine Cooper Mine – 184 miles round trip – White Pine carries nearly 700 passengers daily.
 Registering one of the highest average intercity bus occupancy figures in the state, White Pine may also have conferred an additional honor upon M-26 – the highest modal split on any Michigan highway, with nearly 60% of all trips using mass transit.
 If current trends continue, White Pine will transport more than 255,000 passengers in 1974, making it the third largest carrier in the state in terms of patronage.”
 The company is no longer in business.